 Having slain the silnylon monster, I laid back inside my Wild Oasis, panting with exertion.
 Four large rocks anchored down the corners of my tarp – titanium stakes inserted deep into the ground to help anchor the wildly bucking piece of material that snapped repeatedly over my head.
 These winds were crazy!
-I welcomed their cooling touch as I walked, but bent my head in frustration as swirling grit and small, sharp rocks pelted my face, somehow finding the tiny slits between my squinted lids, and slowly working themselves underneath my lashes.
+I welcomed their cooling touch as I walked but bent my head in frustration as swirling grit and small, sharp rocks pelted my face, somehow finding the tiny slits between my squinted lids and slowly working themselves underneath my lashes.

 Suddenly, a voice filled the emptiness around me.
 “My stomach is upset.
-I’ve thrown up twice and I’m not hungry,” the muffled, male voice stated.
+I’ve thrown up twice, and I’m not hungry,” the muffled male voice stated.

-“No.” he said in a weary, plaintive tone.
+“No,” he said in a weary, plaintive tone.

-“Hold on.”
-I said as I rummaged around in the small yellow nylon bag where I kept my toiletries.
+“Hold on,” I said as I rummaged around in the small yellow nylon bag where I kept my toiletries.

 Gritting my teeth, I looked down at my feet.
 I had already removed my shoes, and my socks were stiff with sweat.
-In some spots, a lite pinkish liquid had soaked through the wool, where I knew bandages had come lose, and I knew patches of skin were probably missing.
-I clenched my jaw as I slowly peeled of the socks, knowing these preliminary little spikes of quick pain were a precursor to the forty-five minutes of torture I was about to endure.
+In some spots, a lite pinkish liquid had soaked through the wool, where I knew bandages had come to lose, and I knew patches of skin were probably missing.
+I clenched my jaw as I slowly peeled off the socks, knowing these preliminary little spikes of quick pain were a precursor to the forty-five minutes of torture I was about to endure.